cowwoc/pouch/wiki/Frequently_Asked_Questions.md

 1. [Suppliers.memoize()](https://guava.dev/releases/30.1.1-jre/api/docs/com/google/common/base/Suppliers.html#memoize-com.google.common.base.Supplier-) doesn't provide a mechanism for checking whether the underlying value has been initialized.
 This is important because when implementing [Factory.close()](http://cowwoc.github.io/pouch/2.1/docs/api/com/github/cowwoc/pouch/Factory.html#close()) you want to avoid initializing the value if it has never been initialized before.
 2. We provide convenience classes, such as [LazyFactory](http://cowwoc.github.io/pouch/2.1/docs/api/com/github/cowwoc/pouch/LazyFactory.html) which unify [LazyReference](http://cowwoc.github.io/pouch/2.1/docs/api/com/github/cowwoc/pouch/LazyReference.html) and [Closeable](http://docs.oracle.com/javase/7/docs/api/java/io/Closeable.html) into a single class and in so doing we shield you from thread-safety concerns.

-So yes, Guava provides better general-purpose functionality, but for under 10k we provide yous with a more targeted form of this functionality that is easier to use.
+So yes, Guava provides better general-purpose functionality, but for under 10kb we provide you with a more targeted form of this functionality that is easier to use.

 ### How do I return a new instance of a class on every invocation?